CondeSaheki/StoryBrew-NG/README.md

 # StoryBrew-NG

-**StoryBrew-NG** (Next Generation) is a complete refactor of the beloved StoryBrew project, rebuilt from the ground up for **cross-platform compatibility** and **enhanced flexibility**.
-We have as a GUI desktop application using **osu!Framework**, it empowers creators to manage osu! storyboards efficiently while offering script development libraries for script creation.
+**StoryBrew-NG** (Next Generation) is a complete refactor of the beloved StoryBrew project, rebuilt from the ground up for **improved performance** and **cross-platform** compatibility (including native Linux support).
+A key feature of this refactor is its enhanced **flexibility**, achieved by leveraging the standard .NET build process for compiling storyboards.

+The new GUI desktop application, built on **osu!Framework**, empowers creators to efficiently manage osu! storyboards paired with enhanced libraries for script creation and development.

 **Documentation & Tutorials**: Explore the [StoryBrew Wiki] (placeholder) for detailed guides.
-While StoryBrew-NG introduces new features, much of the original documentation remains relevant.
+Until StoryBrew-NG is ready and has introduced all new features, much of the original documentation remains relevant.

 ## Table of Contents
 - [Overview](#overview)